onzfonz/comp227/src/content/6/en/part6c.md

 ```

 In this implementation, both components would dispatch an action without the need to know about the communication between the server that happens behind the scenes.
-These kinds of <i>async actions</i> can be implemented using the [Redux Thunk](https://github.com/reduxjs/redux-thunk) library.
+These kinds of **async actions** can be implemented using the [Redux Thunk](https://github.com/reduxjs/redux-thunk) library.
-The use of the library doesn't need any additional configuration when the Redux store is created using the Redux Toolkit's <em>configureStore</em> function.
+The use of the library doesn't need any additional configuration when the Redux store is created using the Redux Toolkit's `configureStore` function.

 Let us now install the library